 Healthcare Facility Regulation (HFR) protects the residents of Georgia by ensuring the highest quality of health and safety in Georgia’s licensed health care facilities.
-Using statutory and regulatory standards, HFR inspects, licenses and regulates more than 15,000 health care facilities in Georgia and oversees the Office of Health Planning and the Certificate of Need program.
+Using statutory and regulatory standards, HFR inspects, licenses and regulates more than 15,000 health care facilities in Georgia.

 State Health Benefit Plan (SHBP), with enrollment of more than 660,000 individuals, is responsible for the administration of the health insurance coverage provided to state employees, teachers, school personnel and certain contract groups, as well as retirees and eligible dependents.
 SHBP offers its members two basic plan options: Wellness and Standard.
 In 2012, SHBP’s Wellness Plan membership became the largest in the U.S.

-Office of the General Counsel provides legal advice and support to the Commissioner, the Board of Community Health and all divisions and offices within DCH, including support in administrative and judicial cases.
-The Office of the General Counsel also prepares contracts, drafts and monitors proposed legislation, analyzes health care policy issues, and researches state and federal laws applicable to the department’s operation.
-The office oversees the work of four sections: Medicaid Legal Services; Contracts Administration; Privacy, Security and Compliance; and Public Records.
+Office of the General Counsel provides legal advice and support to the Commissioner, the Board of Community Health, and all divisions and offices within DCH, including support in administrative and judicial cases.
+On behalf of the Department, the Office of the General Counsel also prepares contracts, monitors proposed legislation, analyzes health care policy issues, and researches state and federal laws applicable to the department’s operation.

 Financial Management is responsible for the financial interests of the department.
 This includes the budgeting and accounting for the funds appropriated to DCH and the funds management for the State Health Benefit Plan.
-Financial Management is comprised of the Office of Planning and Fiscal Analyses, Financial and Accounting Services, Reimbursement Services and the Budget Office.
+Financial Management is comprised of the Office of Planning and Fiscal Analyses, Financial and Accounting Services, Reimbursement Services, the Office of Procurement Services and the Budget Office.